nathanielshak/advancedprogramming/Lesson8/README.md

 	  # TODO
 	  return -1

-Write a function that finds which sublist a given item is in.
+Write code that finds which sublist a given item is in.
 If the item is in multiple sublists, return the index of the first one that it appears in.
 If the item isn't in any of the lists, return -1.
 For example:

 	which_list([[1, 3, 5], [5, 7, 9], [9, 11]], 1) -> 0
 	which_list([[1, 3, 5], [5, 7, 9], [9, 11]], 5) -> 0